akeneo/pim-api-docs/content/rest-api/filter.md

 :::

 #### Examples

-To get all the variant products of the root product model with the code `tshirt_armor`, you can use the following URL.
+To get all the variant products of the `apollon` root product model without having to filter on all its sub-product models, you can use the following URL.

 ```
-/api/rest/v1/products?search={"parent":[{"operator":"=","value":"tshirt_armor"}]}
+/api/rest/v1/products?search={"parent":[{"operator":"=","value":"apollon"}]}
 ```

 To get all the variant products of the sub product models with the codes `tshirt_armor_blue` and `tshirt_armor_red`, you can use the following URL.